infoaed/pseudovote/README.md

 ## Auditable polls on Internet

 It gets complicated very quickly.
 Usually you just trust a service to run a poll for you, but not so much for citizens' assemblies, shareholder meetings etc. At a certain point people feel they need some proofs and transparency.
-Like we have using paper ballots.
+Like we have using the paper ballots.

-You will be told that there is proof, but you have to know mathematics.
+You will be told there is proof, but you have to know mathematics.
 After researching into options you end up choosing even more expensive service to trust, but still don't have much of a proof.
 For most of us the cryptography behind state of art voting systems is too complicated to understand.

 Pseudovote helps to take the opposite route, building on e-mail and pseudonyms -- well known tools already from the early days of Internet.
-Collecting pseudonymous ballots on public bulletin board is an addition you might still need to get used to.
+Collecting pseudonymous ballots on a public bulletin board is an addition you might still need to get used to.
 But it is probably closest you get to collecting pieces of paper in a transparent ballot box.

 Oldest and most experienced online communities tend to conduct their elections in a similar manner.